Site-Synopp/Synopp-Site/README.md

 ## 👥 Credits

-Designed and developed with ❤️ by [Your Name/Company].
+Designed and developed with ❤️ by Synopp.